 To TGbf Editor: Please add the following text after P194L21 in 11bf spec.

+The SBP initiator shall be present in the availability window assigned by the SBP responder if it intends to receive SBP report frames from the SBP responder obtained as a result of TB sensing measurement exchanges in the corresponding availability window. (#2108, #2211)

 To TGbf Editor: Please remove the following NOTE and modify the text on P194 as follows.

 An SBP procedure may be terminated either by the associated SBP initiator or the SBP responder by transmitting an SBP Termination frame at any time.
 An SBP procedure may be terminated by the unassociated SBP initiator by transmitting an SBP Termination frame at any time.
-However, if the SBP responder intends to terminate an SBP procedure with the unassociated SBP initiator, it should transmit an SBP Termination frame during the availability window.

-NOTE—The SBP initiator is available during the availability window.
+However, if the SBP responder intends to terminate an SBP procedure with the unassociated SBP initiator, it should transmit an SBP Termination frame during the availability window in which the SBP initiator is present (#2108, #2211).

 CID 2222, 2223